microsoft/FluidExamples/teams-fluid-hello-world/README.md

     );
 }
 ```
-Here if `inTeams` is true, then we will retrieve the URL from the `contentUrl` we defined in [HelloWorldTabConfig](./src/client/helloWorldTab/HelloWorldTabConfig.tsx) then as a mandatory step, notify Teams that your app has successfully loaded with `microsoftTeams.appInitialization.notifySuccess()`.
+If `inTeams` is true, then we will retrieve the URL from the `contentUrl` we defined in [HelloWorldTabConfig](./src/client/helloWorldTab/HelloWorldTabConfig.tsx) as a mandatory step and notify Teams that your app has successfully loaded with `microsoftTeams.appInitialization.notifySuccess()`.
 If `inTeams` is false, we will return a `div` that says the application only works within Teams.

 <br />